 Raiding parties of Tuis in Kowhai trees along the Tongariro River Trail are unforgettable in springtime.

 Best Historic site:

 Te Porere Redoubt – on SH47 – an 1870’s historic battle site where a Maori rebel Te Kooti built a medieval castle so the Government colonial troops could find him.
 Both won?

 The biggest trout fly in the world on corner of Poto and Kokopu Streets overlooking the Tongariro River.

 When can we book again?

-I came to Turangi for a season fishing 20 years ago.
+I came to Turangi for the fishing season 25 years ago and stayed.